Zayta/Sokoban/README.md

 State pattern is used for transitioning between game screens, with Game.java being the screen manager.

 Factory pattern is used to create the entities in the game so that there is a centralized entity creator and the created units are correctly placed and reusable.
+Each entity is created based on the EntityTemplate.java

 Command pattern is used to store moves history in sokoban puzzle game to support undo-moves